bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/core/NUPA_TechnicalStack.md

 **This provision is non-negotiable.
 Nations or entities adopting the NUPA framework, and all adaptations, accept it in full or not at all.**

+**Architect’s Provision for Conditional Restoration & Compliance**

+The Architect’s Limited Veto is a dynamic regulatory tool, not a permanent exclusion.
+The Architect may initiate or recommend revocation of a veto, but final authority rests with the local VQPV boards.

+**Restoration Audit**

+To qualify for revocation, the entity must submit to a System Integrity Audit.
+The audit must confirm:

+ * Algorithmic Transparency: Formal decommissioning of ghost restrictions, sudden lockouts, or any opaque AI-driven labor suppression mechanisms.
+ * Workforce Ratio Commitment: Legally binding agreement to maintain the 95% human workforce ratio and the "10% Rule" across all NUPA-licensed operations.
+ * Business Model Transition: Evidence of a genuine shift away from attention-extraction and economic-fragility profit models toward productive, value-add labor.

+**Conditional Re-Entry**

+If the VQPV board approves revocation after the audit, the entity receives "Probationary Status" for five (5) years.
+Any breach during this period triggers an Automatic Irrevocable Veto, permanently barring the entity from the NUPA ecosystem across all global adaptations.

+The entity must also pay a Restoration Surcharge (determined by the VQPV board), directed to a Sovereign Tribe’s or Community’s Education Endowment.

+**Finality**

+Final decisions on veto revocation or maintenance rest exclusively with the VQPV boards.
+This structure ensures the ecosystem remains a Human Sanctuary while preventing predatory interests from co-opting the system.

 ### IV.
 Economic and Social Justification

 The 1% fee represents a fractional exchange for the following universal benefits: